Nylle/javaseq/README.md

 - **zip** -- Map two potentially infinite collections by applying a bi-function f to the set of first items of each collection, followed by applying f to the set of second items in each collection and so forth, until any one of the collections is exhausted (see Clojure's [map](https://clojuredocs.org/clojure.core/map)-function).
 - **partition** -- Split a potentially infinite collection into a collection of collections of fixed size.
 This allows for batching or creating a sliding window.
 - **head/tail** -- Access the first and/or remaining items of a potentially infinite collection.
+- caching in general

 ## Usage

-**ISeq** is immutable and always being evaluated lazily.
-Its content is being cached, hence it can be re-used and operated on as often as needed.
-Consuming an infinite Seq entirely will run infinitely or until system resources are exhausted.
+**ISeq** is immutable, which means anyone holding a reference to it, will always get the same result.
+It is also persistent, which means dropping or adding an item will not return a full copy of the collection; instead, the previous, immutable state will be re-used in combination with the added item.
+Seqs are always being evaluated lazily, which allows for infinite sequences and handling very large amounts of data.
+Their content is being cached, for it to be re-used and operated on as often as needed.
+Consuming an infinite Seq entirely, of course will run infinitely or until system resources are exhausted.

 ### Creation